Unity-Technologies/multiplayer/com.unity.transport/Documentation/workflow-client-server.md

 ## Introduction

-This workflow helps you to create a sample project that shows you how to use the `com.unity.transport` API to:
+This workflow helps you create a sample project that highlights how to use the `com.unity.transport` API to:

 - Configure
 - Connect